 - Number of Employees who are Members

-Generally, the more members there are on an employer’s payroll, the higher the employer’s annual payment will be.
-Membership in NYSLRS is falling — from the fiscal year ended March 31, 2009 to the fiscal year ended March 31, 2018, the total number of billable members decreased from 563,075 to 558,192.
+Generally, the more members there are on an employer’s payroll, the higher the employer’s annual payment is likely to be.
+The total number of billable members as of fiscal year ended March 31, 2020 was 530,547.

 - Higher Salaries